mnms/docs/docs/command-line-interface.md

 Cluster '2' selected.
 ```

 **(9) cluster add_slave**

 !!!
 Warning
-    Before using 'add-slave' command, ingestion to master nodes should be stopped.
+    Before using `add-slave` command, ingestion to master nodes should be stopped.
 After replication and sync between master and slave are completed, ingestion will be availabe again.

 You can add a slave to a cluster that is configured only with master without redundancy.